 - Resurrection of the Lost (Eze 37:1-14=Rev 20:5a) — After the Millennium is over and after Satan's release, rebellion and destruction soon after, the "rest of the dead" come back to life (Rev 20:5).
 Since all the righteous came up in the first resurrection, "the rest" could only be the lost.
 This is all those who lived and died since Adam but did not hear or become convinced by God's Word/will and adopt it (Lk 8:21).
 Rather than being summarily damned to hell for all eternity for their ignorance, skepticism or deception regarding salvation (as Christianity teaches), they come up in physical bodies again as Ezekiel's famous "Valley of Dry Bones" vision literally portrays for all humanity through the example of the nation of Israel (Act 10:34-35).
 This resurrection is the secret to God's plan to save everyone.
 It gives a second chance to all those who died before the age of accountability (like aborted babies), the mentally handicapped, and to the many individuals who lived and died without ever hearing or adopting God's word.
 Satan's deception today makes it very hard to find the truth and live it through persecution and trials.
 God does not penalize us for not making it in this evil world; instead he rewards us greatly if we do make it now, against the odds.
 We get to rule for 1000 years with Christ (something those in the second resurrection do not get to do).
 Most won't be radical enough to pull this off and will need a world without Satan's deception to see the superiority of God's way to gain salvation.
 "How many billions of people will live on the earth after the resurrections and how will they be accommodated and fed?," some ask.
 The Bible does not specify, but just from the information already covered in this article it's easy to answer.

 - There are 1000 years of great peace and prosperity to prepare for their arrival with housing and training centers.

-- There will be billions of glorified saints and the angels to do the work with great divine capacity.
+- There will be millions of glorified saints and the angels to do the work with great divine capacity.